karenhodgkinson/portfolio/README.md

 ---
-summary: "Code up the fully responsive first, basic version of your portfolio website."
+summary: "Code up the all the patterns necessary for your portfolio website."
 time: "8 hours"
 deliverables: "HTML files, CSS files, images"
 ---

-# Interactive wireframes
+# Pattern library

 ## Overview

-Code the interactive wireframes for your portfolio website. *Consider every unique component of the website.*
+Code the pattern library for your portfolio website. *Consider every unique component of the website.*

 Some details & things about the website to consider: